 Winter: Generally, 8 a.m. - 3 p.m.
 Hours are limited due to staffing.

 Office hours may vary.
 Please call ahead or leave a message.

 Trail Notes: The park has 18 miles of hiking trails, 5 miles of bicycle trails, and 8.7 miles of horseback riding trails.
 Hiking trails are currently open for use.
-Horse trails are closed for use until roads and trails are able to support horse trailering and riding.
+Horse trails and the horse camp are open for use.

 Season Rentals: The Cedar Hill Picnic Shelter is available for group rentals on a daily basis during the summer.
 Reservations may be made up to one year in advance by calling the park office.
 In the summer, boats, canoes and kayaks are available for rent at the park store.

-Naturalist Programs and Park Tours: Programs are not being offered at this time.
+Naturalist Programs and Park Tours: Programs are being offered at this time.